 That’s also the view of the charity The Sutton Trust, which revealed that school-leavers who have the grades to get into an average university may be financially better off taking up an apprenticeship.

+.
+We’re right behind him on this one as there’s no better way for school kids to find out about vocational training than from the mouths of the apprentices themselves.
+It’ll also do the apprentices the world of good too.
+Public speaking is a skill and whether it’s addressing one customer or a room full students or business people, it’s an ability they should always have in their tool box!
 If they can spread the word in schools and businesses and government continue to fly the flag for apprenticeships as a valid and, as The Sutton Trust has shown, a more financially-rewarding route to a career, then perhaps we might just see apprenticeships achieve the stature that is so richly deserved.

 Share this story